 While classic Koryu (classic Japanese arts) arts are studied, we always keep an emphasis on realistic application for modern society.
 In addition, we'll also investigates principles from other contemporary styles in order to provide students with a well-rounded perspective of the greater martial arts community.
 However, we do not offer formal instruction in other styles.

-We are accessible to the greater McHenry and Lake county areas.
+We are accessible to the greater Kane county area.

 At our dojo

 at our dojo

 With Luke Molitor Shihan at the Shrorisha dojo